-Albert and Jeanne Clear Career Development Professor of Management, Sloan; Assistant Professor of System Dynamics, Sloan
+Albert and Jeanne Clear Career Development Professor of Management, MIT Sloan; Associate Professor of System Dynamics, MIT Sloan

 Social Networks, Health Care

 Hazhir Rahmandad is Albert and Jeanne Clear Career Development Professor of Management and an Assistant Professor of System Dynamics at the MIT Sloan School of Management.
 Rahmandad’s research applies dynamic modeling to complex organizational problems.
 He has analyzed how organizations learn in the presence of delays between taking action and observing the results and has explored capability development tradeoffs under competition and erosion of organizational capabilities through adaptation traps.
 Rahmandad’s methodological work contributes to parameter estimation methods for dynamic models and aggregation of prior statistical findings.